rehanalam/financial-dashboard-app/README.md

 - **Molecules** – Combinations of atoms, such as form fields.
 - **Organisms** – Complex UI components, such as the Profile Edit form.
 - **Templates & Pages** – Full layouts that combine organisms into complete pages.

+The project follows a structured **layout system** to ensure consistency and scalability.

+### **Project Layout**

+- **Main Layout:** Wraps the application with global styles and structure.
+- **Sidebar:** Provides persistent navigation for seamless access to different sections.
+- **Header:** Displays key user information and quick actions.
+- **Main Content:** Dynamically renders dashboard and settings content based on routing.

+This modular approach keeps the UI clean, intuitive, and easy to extend.

 ## Features